mbellman/access/README.md

 # Examples

+Please refer to the [documentation](#documentation) for specifics on library methods and behavior.

 ---

 ## Index page

-Here's the default setup for your index page.
+This is the basic index page structure you need to run your program.

 `index.html`
 ```html